-- American Indian Traditional Foods in USDA School Meal Programs: A Wisconsin Farm to Table Toolkit (PDF) - Chief Oshkosh PBS Education website with a short video about Chief Oshkosh and Menominee sustainable forestry, with other resources and curriculum activities. - The Great Lakes Inter-Tribal Council Advocates for and assists member tribes in expanding selfdetermination efforts - Ho-Chunk Land and Heritage Recognition Site Contemporary and historical Ho-Chunk individuals who are making or have made significant contributions to societ. - Ma'iingan: Brother Wolf Wisconsin PBS online documentary video 1.5 hours about the challenges of reintroducing and protecting wolves on Ojibwe reservation lands (March 4, 2019) - Markers, Monuments, and Meaning Wisconsin Historical Society 3-part webinar on evaluating the accuracy of information on Wisconsin historical markers and monuments depending on who put it up or whose perspective is being shared (2020)
+- American Indian Traditional Foods in USDA School Meal Programs: A Wisconsin Farm to Table Toolkit (PDF) - Chief Oshkosh PBS Education website with a short video about Chief Oshkosh and Menominee sustainable forestry, with other resources and curriculum activities. - The Great Lakes Inter-Tribal Council Advocates for and assists member tribes in expanding selfdetermination efforts - Ho-Chunk Land and Heritage Recognition Site Contemporary and historical Ho-Chunk individuals who are making or have made significant contributions to society. - Ma'iingan: Brother Wolf Wisconsin PBS online documentary video 1.5 hours about the challenges of reintroducing and protecting wolves on Ojibwe reservation lands (March 4, 2019)

-- Nations in Wisconsin: Milwaukee Public Museum site Curriculum and resource guides for the Native American Indian Galleries and the Wisconsin Indian Research Project (WIRP) at the Milwaukee Public Museum - Reflecting on Our Foundations: The History of Native American Life and Culture A resource guide put together by Native Hope - Weaver Creates Baskets to Preserve Threatened Ash Trees, 2018.
-4.5 minute interview and article on basket weaver April Stone of Bad River Band of Lake Superior Chippewa - Wisconsin Current Tribal Land Map and Native Nation Facts PDF poster for download/printing - Wisconsin First Nations: American Indian Studies in Wisconsin Interactive guide to curriculum/resources for PK-12 - Wisconsin Tribal Histories Short 30 min. #ownvoices videos showcasing all twelve Wisconsin tribes produced by Wisconsin Public Television - Wisconsin Women Making History: Ada Deer Women in Wisconsin profile of Ada Deer (Menominee)
+- Markers, Monuments, and Meaning Wisconsin Historical Society 3-part webinar on evaluating the accuracy of information on Wisconsin historical markers and monuments depending on who put it up or whose perspective is being shared (2020) - Nations in Wisconsin: Milwaukee Public Museum site Curriculum and resource guides for the Native American Indian Galleries and the Wisconsin Indian Research Project (WIRP) at the Milwaukee Public Museum - People of the Big Voice: The Ho-Chunk Nation This short film features Ho-Chunk Nation Chief Winneshiek and Jon Greendeer, the Executive Director for the Ho-Chunk Nation giving an overview of how the Nation advances their businesses and people. - Reflecting on Our Foundations: The History of Native American Life and Culture A resource guide put together by Native Hope - Tribal Lands Map Wisconsin First Nations, American Indian Studies in Wisconsin shows the traditional territories of tribal nations in Wisconsin - Weaver Creates Baskets to Preserve Threatened Ash Trees, 2018.
+4.5 minutes interview and article on basket weaver April Stone of Bad River Band of Lake Superior Chippewa - Wisconsin Current Tribal Land Map and Native Nation Facts PDF poster for download/printing - Wisconsin First Nations: American Indian Studies in Wisconsin Interactive guide to curriculum/resources for PK-12 - Wisconsin Tribal Histories Short 30 min. #ownvoices videos showcasing all twelve Wisconsin tribes produced by Wisconsin Public Television - Wisconsin Women Making History: Ada Deer Women in Wisconsin profile of Ada Deer (Menominee)